 You can become infected by Cyclospora at any time, especially in relation to travel, but the U.S. finds infections are more common from May through August.

 The CDC and FDA are working together to prevent Cyclospora infections.
 Previously, Cyclospora was contracted from traveling abroad and from imported produce.
 However, 2018 was the first year Cyclospora was confirmed in domestically grown produce, according to the FDA.
 The number of Cyclospora infections has also risen in recent years.

 The FDA and CDC have developed a new method of detecting Cyclospora in food.
-They are developing protocols to sequence the genome of Cyclospora so they can better link cases to each other and the source of contamination.
+They are developing protocols to sequence the genome of Cyclospora to better link cases to each other and the source of contamination.

 Don’t wait until it is too late to discuss your rights after a Cyclospora infection.
 You deserve to know the facts, who is responsible, and your options regarding compensation.
-With decades of experience in the food safety field and millions of dollars recovered, the OFT Food Safety & Injury Lawyers have the skill and resources to handle any Cyclospora case.
+The OFT Food Safety & Injury Lawyers can help you recover money damages from all liable parties.

 Awards & Accolades